ruibo/gs-rest-userinfo/README.md

-This guide walks you through the process of building a RESTful service with [Spring Boot]( https://projects.spring.io/spring-boot/).
+This is an example RESTful service built with [Spring Boot]( https://projects.spring.io/spring-boot/).

 ## Goal